emanuelhuffman/weight-tracker/README.md

 -React router
 -Password hashing with bcrypt
 -Toastify for better UI/UX
--Custom Auth and error middlewear for route protection and security
+-Custom Auth and error middleware for route protection and security
 -Restful routing practices
 -Postman for server side testing